noctiluc3nt/Reddy/README.md

 - Kljun, N. and Calanca, P. and Rotach, M. W. and Schmid, H. P. (2015).
 A simple two-dimensional parameterisation for Flux Footprint
 Prediction (FFP), Geoscie.
 Model Dev., 8, 3695-3713.
 - Vickers, D. and Mahrt, L. (2003).
 The Cospectral Gap and Turbulent Flux Calculations.
 Journal of Atmospheric and Oceanic Technology, 20:660-672.

+## other useful R-Packages for analyzing eddy-covariance data
+- REddyProc: Post Processing of (Half-)Hourly Eddy-Covariance Measurements